Mei-Ling Ting Lee

 Mei-Ling Ting Lee is a Taiwanese-American biostatistician known for her research on microarrays.

 She is a professor of epidemiology and biostatistics at the University of Maryland, College Park, and the founding editor-in-chief of the journal Lifetime Data Analysis.
 She was president of the International Chinese Statistical Association for 2016.

 Education and career

-Lee was born in Taipei, and earned bachelor's and master's degrees in mathematics from National Taiwan University in 1975 and National Tsing Hua University in 1977 respectively.
+Lee was born in Taipei, and earned bachelor's and master's degrees in mathematics from National Taiwan University in 1975 and National Tsing Hua University in 1977, respectively.

-She earned her PhD in statistics from the University of Pittsburgh in 1980, and has become a naturalized US citizen.
+She earned her PhD in statistics from the University of Pittsburgh in 1980, and became a naturalized US citizen.